A selection of common questions.

 What kinds of roads are we riding on?

 We design all of our bicycle tours to use quiet roads and peaceful bike paths, whenever possible.
 After all, we want you to have a fun and safe time!
 But if you ever have a question regarding the quality of roads or traffic on any tour route, please give us a call.
 We'll be glad to talk with you about it.
-All of our biking routes were designed by our company founder and president, Rick Price.
+All of our biking routes were designed by our company founder, Rick Price.
 Rick holds a Ph.D. in human and cultural geography.

 Do you offer custom or private tours?